 Founder ZŠ Wonderland Academy

 Pavla Hajian has invaluable experience from her previous position of an owner and director of a London’s preschool in the Ealing district.
 She has many years of experience teaching at international schools and preschools.
-She is also a mother of three children.
+She is also a mother of five children.
 Miss Hajian achieved a DPP Certificate (Diploma in Pre-school Practice) and she successfully completed CACHE Level 3 NVQ in Early Years and Education.
-More

 She is also a qualified Montessori Teacher.
-Our director closely participates in everyday learning programmes and she personally ensures that all school activities are of the highest standard throughout the curriculum
+Our director closely participates in everyday learning programmes and she personally ensures that all school activities are of the highest standard throughout the curriculum.

 Director ZŠ Wonderland Academy

 Klára Kosová studied at the Pedagogical Faculty of Masaryk University in Brno.
 She graduated in Czech Language and Physical Education.
 She has experience in teaching at all three school levels.
 She worked as the Class 3 teacher at a primary school with extended physical education and has also taught ice skating lessons and swimming.
 She participated in the children's summer and winter camps as a group or sports leader for many years.
 When working with the youngest school children, she especially enjoys their high degree of imagination, natural curiosity and straightforward view of the world.
-More

 Klára gained experience with preschool children during a two-year stay in Munich, where she worked as an au-pair and helped in a kindergarten.
 She has three children herself.
 To recover her energy, Klára turns nature.
 She loves mountains in all seasons, whether skiing in winter or hiking in summer.